cosmos/sdk-tutorials/academy/3-ibc/4-light-client-dev.md

 As you have seen in the [previous section on clients](./4-clients.md), when the IBC handler receives a message to receive, acknowledge or timeout a packet, it will call one of the following functions on the `connectionKeeper` to verify if the remote chain includes (or does not include) the appropriate state:

-* [`VerifyPacketCommitment`](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/03-connection/keeper/verify.go#L205): to check if the proof added to a `MsgRecvPacket` submitted to the destination, points to a valid packet commitment on the source.
+* [`VerifyPacketCommitment`](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/03-connection/keeper/verify.go#L205) checks if the proof added to a `MsgRecvPacket` submitted to the destination, points to a valid packet commitment on the source.
 * [`VerifyPacketAcknowledgement`](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/03-connection/keeper/verify.go#L250): to check if the proof added to a `MsgAcknowledgePacket` submitted to the source, points to a valid packet receipt commitment on the destination.
 * [`VerifyPacketReceiptAbsence`](https://github.com/cosmos/ibc-go/blob/v7.0.0/modules/core/03-connection/keeper/verify.go#L296): to check if the proof added to a `MsgTimeout` submitted to the source, proves that a packet receipt is absent at a height beyond the timeout height on the destination.